-There are three options for dealing with object, process chain, or settings conflicts:
+There are three options for dealing with object or settings conflicts:

-- Use existing will use the version from the current project and ignore the file. - Use imported will use the version from the file, overwriting the current project. - Advanced allows the user to choose between 'Use existing' and 'Use imported' for settings, process chains, and specific objects on an individual basis.
+- Use existing will use the version from the current project and ignore the file. - Use imported will use the version from the file, overwriting the current project. - Advanced allows the user to choose between 'Use existing' and 'Use imported' for settings and conflicted objects on an individual basis.

-3.1.3 Importing and Exporting Objects
+4.1.3 Importing and Exporting Objects

-Objects can be imported and exported using the File menu or buttons in the 'Project' tab of the main window's ribbon.
+Objects can be imported and exported using the File menu or buttons in the 'Project' tab of the main window's ribbon, and can also be exported while editing object properties.
 Exported objects include both geometry and properties.
-References between objects are maintained provided all referenced objects are included in the export.
+References between objects are maintained provided all referenced objects are either included in the export, or are already present in the destination project (for instance, when exporting/importing between different versions of the same project).